Why the bond markets have gone wild

 INTRIGUE’S TAKE

-The big exception to all this, as ever, is China — it’s the only major bond market where bonds are headed south.
+The big exception to all this, as ever, is China — it’s the only major bond market where bond yields are headed south.
 As we wrote on Friday, that’s partly because China is facing deflation, meaning lower yields can still attract haven-seeking investors.
 Meanwhile, higher US yields could suggest investors are getting jittery about US finances and/or bracing for more inflation (and higher rates), which brings us to Trump 2.0.

 Maybe his tariffs, deregulation, tax-cuts, and migration plans will bring more inflation.
 Or maybe his cost-cutting pledges will cool it.
 Maybe it’ll be a mix.
 Or maybe, just maybe, yields are simply reverting to ‘normal’ after years of Covid-linked cheap money.